Potassium Rich Foods and

 Potassium also helps to make proteins from amino acids.

-And find out what may happen to your body when you embark on a low carb or Ketogenic lifestyle.
+And find out what may happen to you when you embark on a low carb or Ketogenic lifestyle.

 Potassium Rich Foods

-Organic Raw Fruit: Asian Pears, Apples, Dried Apricots, Cantaloupe, Cucumber, Dates, Dried Figs, Plums, Prunes, Honeydew Melon, Peaches, Grapefruit, Strawberry, Tomatoes, Oranges, Peppers, Raisins, Squash
+Organic Raw Fruit: Cucumber, Asian Pears, Apples, Dates, Dried Apricots, Cantaloupe, Dried Figs, Plums, Prunes, Honeydew Melon, Peaches, Grapefruit, Strawberries, Tomatoes, Oranges, Peppers, Raisins, Squash

 Avocados, Bananas, Guava, Mango, Papaya, Pineapple

-Organic Vegetables: Carrots, Asparagus, Beets, Brussel Sprouts, Broccoli, Celery, Cauliflower, Green Peas, Red Potato, Portobello, Sweet Corn, Mushrooms, Sweet Potato, Turnip, Yams
+Organic Vegetables: Cauliflower, Carrots, Asparagus, Beets, Brussel Sprouts, Broccoli, Celery, Green Peas, Red Potato, Portobello, Sweet Corn, Sweet Potato, Mushrooms, Turnips, Yams

 Chinese Cabbage, Dandelion Greens, Kale